RedBeardLab/zeeSQL-doc/docs/secondary-indexes.md

    4) "expert"
 ```

-If the user with ID 100, gains few more point, he will become an expert as well.
+If the user with ID 100, gains a few more points, he will become an expert as well.

 Using views on top of secondary indexes, we only need to care about the user score, not about the rank.
 Using plain Redis we would need to keep track also of the rank ourselves.